inbrainz/cerebro/knowledge_units/general/its-my-birthday.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Happy birthday!
 I hope your day is great.
 I found a video with a nice Happy Birthday song, you can watch it [here](https://www.youtube.com/watch?v=K4Ei6x1ofCk).
-I hope you like it! 😊 What would you like to talk about?
+I hope you like it! 😊
 ### Go to Topic
 > [General](../../topics/general.md)